Other Neurodivergent Conditions

 - Hyperlexia is a syndrome observed in people who demonstrate the following cluster of characteristics: A precocious, self-taught ability to read words which appears before age 5, and/or an intense fascination with letters, numbers. logos, maps or visual patterns.

-– Tourette Syndrome is an inherited, neurological condition, the key features of which are tics, involuntary and uncontrollable sounds and movements.
+– Tourette's Syndrome is an inherited, neurological condition, the key features of which are tics, involuntary and uncontrollable sounds and movements.
 This is a complex condition and a large amount of people with the condition may also experience other disorders or conditions, such as anxiety.

 Obsessive Compulsive Disorder (OCD)